Voice impairment has many different causes

-Approximately 7.5 million people in the United States have trouble using their voices according to the National Institutes of Deafness and Communication Disorders but the symptoms and the causes are varied.
-No matter the cause, a voice condition can have a traumatic effect on an individual.
+Approximately 17.9 million people in the United States have dysphonia, or trouble using their voices, according to the National Institutes of Deafness and Communication Disorders.

-Dysphonia International is dedicated to being a resource for persons with spasmodic dysphonia and related voice conditions like muscle tension dysphonia, vocal tremor and vocal cord paralysis.
+Dysphonia International is dedicated to being a resource for persons with spasmodic dysphonia (SD) and related voice conditions, including muscle tension dysphonia, vocal tremor, and vocal cord paralysis.
 These specific causes of dysphonia are our current focus.
-We offer well-developed support and tools for spasmodic dysphonia and have begun to build a collection for the related disorders.
-This section will continue to be expanded as new materials become available.
+We offer resources, tools and for people with SD, and we are building a collection for related disorders.

 Neurological Voice Disorders